pusher/pusher-platform-js/README.md

 ## Quickstart

 See `example.html` for copy-paste code.
+[The example is deployed here](https://pusher.github.io/pusher-platform-js/example.html) for you play with.

 ## Installation